The Balams Firm

 Practicing What You Preach on the Road

-While the exact percentages and the degree of disconnect differs depending on the specific behavior, a not-insignificant percentage of those who view an action on the road as dangerous will typically admit to having done that very thing recently.
-In addition to the actions described in detail above, people who view the actions as very or extremely dangerous have admitted to:
+While the exact percentages vary, a significant number of drivers who recognize certain behaviors as dangerous still admit to engaging in them.
+In addition to the actions described above, many drivers who acknowledge these behaviors as very or extremely dangerous have admitted to:

 • Holding and talking on a cell phone while driving